IHE/PCC.QEDm/input/pagecontent/index.md

 simple programming environment (e.g., JavaScript), simple protocol stack (e.g., HTTP), and simple display functionality (e.g., HTML browser).
-The goal is to limit required additional libraries that are often necessary to process SOAP, MIME-Multipart, MTOM/XOP Web Services.
+The goal is to limit required additional libraries that are often necessary to process SOAP, MIME-Multipart, and MTOM/XOP Web Services.

-The Query for Existing Data for Mobile Profile (QEDm) Profile, uses the already defined actors Clinical Data Consumer and Clinical Data Source, for which it specifies option and a transaction to be used for querying a list of specific data elements, persisted as FHIR resources.
-The current version of Supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
-In order to perform reconciliation a grouping with RECON Reconciliation Agent SHOULD be considered.
+The Query for Existing Data for Mobile Profile (QEDm) Profile uses the already defined actors Clinical Data Consumer and Clinical Data Source, for which it specifies options and a transaction to be used for querying a list of specific data elements, persisted as FHIR resources.
+The current version of the supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
+In order to perform reconciliation, a grouping with RECON Reconciliation Agent SHOULD be considered.

-The QEDm Profile MAY also be deployed in conjunction with document sharing profiles such as MHD or XDS Profiles.
-The Provenance Option in QEDm is used in particular by the [mXDE Profile]({{site.data.fhir.iheitimxde}}/index.html) to address the combined deployment of QEDm for access to fine-grained data element with links to source documents accessible through the MHD or XDS Profiles
+The QEDm Profile MAY also be deployed in conjunction with document sharing profiles such as the MHD or XDS Profiles.
+The Provenance Option in QEDm is used in particular by the [mXDE Profile]({{site.data.fhir.iheitimxde}}/index.html) to address the combined deployment of QEDm for access to fine-grained data elements with links to source documents accessible through the MHD or XDS Profiles.

 <div markdown="1" class="stu-note">